 As for the power sources these devices run on, you can have hardware running on batteries or connected to the vehicle voltage.
 Devices of the first type are great when tracking needs to be portable or discreet, but also when it doesn’t have to go on for long stretches of time.
 Depending on battery type, such devices can work for a couple of days.
 With car-powered hardware, everything is simpler: a standard tracker will run for as long as the vehicle itself is running, and you can switch to the internal battery whenever necessary.

 No matter what your final choice is, make sure that there’s a backup power plan available, be it a spare battery or an additional power source.

 When it comes to discretion, there is an option to have a covert tracker.
 Although most devices already look like a simple dark-colored box, some can be specifically manufactured to mimic an everyday object.
 When choosing this option, please remember that staying within the law and making sure your employees or loved ones know that they’re monitored for safety and efficiency is always the best way of providing a healthy and trusting work and living environment.

 We should also mention devices that can be plugged into a vehicle’s on-board diagnostic (OBD) port.
 It is this particular type of tracker that can, apart from location and movements, also monitor internal car systems, providing regular diagnostic updates and statistics on fuel consumption.

 System complexity.
 There are some very complicated GPS tracking systems that need to be connected directly to a vehicle’s electrical system.
-If you don’t feel confident installing and maintaining a system like this yourself, it’s better to ask a professional do it for you.
+If you don’t feel confident installing and maintaining a system like this yourself, it’s better to ask a professional to do it for you.
 It could be a bit of a hassle but could help avoid many issues in the future.